 The conference saw the participation of the leaders of the "World Council of Churches" that called on the world governments "to act responsibly."
 Among the voices present, the Nigerian Cardinal John Onaiyekan, Archbishop of Abuja, said that "in a civil world nuclear weapons have no place."
 Position shared by the head of the International Committee of the Red Cross, Peter Maurer.
 In the case of nuclear weapons, prevention and prohibition are "the only way forward," he added.
 The Japanese Bishop, Mgr Laurence Yutaka Minabe, born to parents who survived Hiroshima, told his experience and how his father died of cancer due to radiation.

 Some countries in Africa and Latin America, that have expressly turned down nuclear weapons - the conference concluded - can provide "moral leadership" to international efforts to "free the world from nuclear weapons and prevent global disaster that their use would create".
 (PA) (Agenzia Fides 08/03/2013)

-- 2013-04-16 AMERICA/CANADA - Appointment of National Director of the Pontifical Mission Societies
+- 2014-07-18 - EUROPE/CZECH REPUBLIC Appointment of the National Director of the Pontifical Mission Societies

-- 2013-04-13 AFRICA/NIGERIA - Resignation of the Bishop of Nsukka and appointment of successor
+- 2014-07-12 - Resignation of the Bishop of Muzaffarpur and appointment of successor